multilogin-marketing/multilogin-pricing/README.md

 ---

-*Current pricing as of April 2026.
+*Current pricing as of May 2026.
 Prices and features are subject to change — always verify on the [official Multilogin pricing page](https://multilogin.com/pricing/).*